Tips To Solve Statements & Assumptions Questions

 This method might look a bit time-consuming.
-You might think “It’s better to solve those puzzles then going through such lengthy 4-5 questions”.
+You might think “It’s better to solve those puzzles than going through such lengthy 4-5 questions”.
 But wait, we can make these questions solving easy too:

 Step I: Gather all the questions you can on the topic of Statements-assumption.
-Be it R.S.Aggrawal book or any other book or questions from Gradeup.
+Be it R.S.Aggrawal book or any other book or questions from BYJU'S EXAM PREP.
 Just gather all the questions from all the credible sources.
 Mind it, credible, because many sites/books give the wrong answer to these questions and that can hamper your logical thinking.

-Step II: After having selected bulk of questions, start slowly practising the questions.
+Step II: After having selected the bulk of questions, start slowly practicing the questions.
 Read the statement, try answering without timing yourself.
 Check the answer, understand the logic.
 Start gradually and continue the practice.

-1. Statement: ‘You are expected to be frank and objective while writing your self-appraisal report’. – Instruction for writing self-appraisal report.
+1. Statement: ‘You are expected to be frank and objective while writing your self-appraisal report’. – Instruction for writing self-appraisal reports.

-1. Unless cautioned, people may tend to be a little shy and less objective while writing their self-appraisal report.
+1. Unless cautioned, people may tend to be a little shy and less objective while writing their self-appraisal reports.